 Going to court can be stressful.
 Whether you are seeking a restraining order or have other court business, this video will show you step by step what to expect on your court date.

-Domestic Violence Coordination Office Staff
+Multnomah County Domestic and Sexual Violence Coordination Office Staff

 Resources and information for community partners of the Domestic and Sexual Violence Coordination Office.

 Multnomah County and Portland Metro Resources for domestic violence, sexual violence and sex trafficking - With downloadable PDF for email or printing

 Get immediate domestic violence support in a welcoming and culturally sensitive environment.